tmassoni13/Circuit-Board-AI/README.md

 - `pcb-axis-bridge.service` starts the GRBL/2D-axis bridge.
 - `pcb-inspector-ui.service` serves the browser UI on port 5500.
 - the desktop autostart entry opens Chromium in kiosk mode on the HDMI display.
+- the desktop icon `PCB Inline Inspector` opens the app manually.
+- the desktop icon `Update PCB Inspector` pulls GitHub updates and restarts the services.

 ## Gemini AI Inspection